geoext/geoext-docsrc/lib/GeoExt/widgets/MapPanel2.rst

     ``OpenLayers.Bounds or Array(Number)``  An initial extent for the map (used if center and zoom are not provided.
 If an array, the first four items should be minx, miny, maxx, maxy.

+.. describe:: foo

+    This foo comes from MapPanel2

 .. describe:: layers